Sources of further information about the region

 Let us tell about Rieupeyroux Christophe Evrard - The department of architecture and heritage, Association des Bastides du Rouergue

 A very clear map supported by excellent detailed information on the history of Rieupeyroux from its foundation in the 11th century by a community of Benedictine monks to the early 20th century and the development of modern agriculture.
-The system of the Bastide and how it worked in practical detail - for example the stone crosses that marked the borders of the original sauveté (or sanctuary) where the religious control afforded freedom from prosecution combined with spiritual guidance - is explained and related to the historic or contemporary physical evidence to be seen in Rieupeyroux.
+The Bastide, and how it worked in practical detail - for example the stone crosses that marked the borders of the original sauveté (or sanctuary) where the religious control afforded freedom from prosecution combined with spiritual guidance - is explained and related to the historic or contemporary physical evidence still to be seen.